The World Cup draw has been made and the groups have been decided. This preview contains all you need to know about betting on World Cup Group A.

 Saudi Arabia will play with a deep defence to try and force low scoring games.
-The success of such a tactic could depend on the form of star player Nawaf Al-Abed.
+The success of such a tactic could depend on the form of rising star Fahad Al Muwallad.
 The skilful Al-Ittihad winger offers a get out ball for the Saudi Arabian side.
 He will need to use his ability to hold the ball up and relieve pressure on the defence.

 Elo Ranking: 31

 Top Scorer in qualifying: Mohammad Salah (5 goals)